 Our roadmap for Bribery Act compliance follows the Six Principles in the UK Government's Bribery Act Guidance.
-The first of these principles states that your procedures to prevent bribery should be proportionate to the bribery risks you face, which in turn is determined by the nature, size and complexity of your company.
+The first of these principles states that your procedures to prevent bribery should be proportionate to the bribery risks that you face, which in turn is determined by the nature, size and complexity of your company.
 Bearing this in mind, your roadmap should include:

 - Step 6: Conduct anonymous staff surveys to uncover deficiencies in your internal controls and external threats, which should inform the continuing improvement of your anti-bribery policies and procedures.

-Principle 5 of the UK Government's Bribery Act Guidance states that "Effective training is
+Principle 5 of the UK Government's Bribery Act Guidance states that "effective training is

-continuous, and regularly monitored and evaluated."
+continuous, and regularly monitored and evaluated".

-Gifts & Hospitality Registers
+Gifts and Hospitality Registers

-The UK Government's Bribery Act Guidance recommends that bribery prevention procedures should include "gifts, hospitality and promotional expenditure, charitable and political donations, and demands for facilitation payments."
+The UK Government's Bribery Act Guidance recommends that bribery prevention procedures should include "gifts, hospitality and promotional expenditure, charitable and political donations, and demands for facilitation payments".

 Whistleblowing is the process by which employees can report suspected or actual improper conduct.
-It is done in confidence or anonymously, which is vital as staff may feel unsafe or unable to report such behaviour to management.
+It is done in confidence or anonymously, which is vital, as staff may feel unsafe or unable to report such behaviour to management.

-Third-party Due Diligence
+Third-Party Due Diligence

-You may need third parties to complete disclosures or declarations regarding compliance with bribery laws, regulations or internal standards.
+It is likely that you will need third parties to complete disclosures or declarations regarding compliance with bribery laws, regulations or internal standards.

 Using our online compliance declarations will help you to streamline the collection, analysis and management of due diligence for associated persons outside your organisation.